TETRA888/Profilometer/README.md

       offsetFromExpected = 0;
     }
     */

+    // Void returns nothing
 }

+/*
-void setup() {
+* Initialize required pins, interrupts, and serial communication between the PC and microcontroller */ void setup() {
     Serial.begin(115200);
     pinMode(enablePin, OUTPUT); // Set the enable pin as an output